GAA-Eng-01/barcode-generator-powerbi-report-builder-code128/README.md

 # barcode-generator-powerbi-report-builder-code128
 This Code will allow to create a Code 128 barcode in a Power Bi Report Builder.
-This will also work in Power Bi Online without using any external resources
+This will also work in Power Bi Online without using any external resources.
+Attached screen capture and Power Bi Report rdl file.

 ## How it Works
   1. Input Processing: The input is trimmed to 18 digits for this example but it can be expanded more.